 Best Business Insurance for Bakery Companies

-*All scores were based on a bakery business with two employees across professional liability, general liability, workers' comp and BOP policies.
+Note: We based all scores on a bakery business with two employees across professional liability, general liability, workers' comp and BOP policies.

 pros